OpticalWaveGauging/OpticalWaveGauging_DNN/README.md

 > Buscombe, Carini, Harrison, Chickadel, and Warrick (in review) Optical wave gauging with deep neural networks.
 Submitted to Coastal Engineering

 Software and data for training deep convolutional neural network models to estimate wave height and wave period from surf zone imagery

-This software was tested on Windows 10 with python 3.6, tensorflow 1.11.0 and keras 2.2.4.
-This software was written by Dr Daniel Buscombe at Northern Arizona University, in the winter of 2018/19.
+This software was tested on Windows 10 and Ubuntu Linux with python 3.6, tensorflow 1.11.0 and keras 2.2.4.
+This software was written by Dr Daniel Buscombe at Northern Arizona University, 2018-2019.

 THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
 IF YOU ENCOUNTER A PROBLEM/BUG OR HAVE A QUESTION OR SUGGESTION, PLEASE USE THE "ISSUES" TAB ON GITHUB.
 OTHERWISE, THIS SOFTWARE IS UNSUPPORTED.